autonome/metafluff/posts/2017/12/13/2017-summary/index.md

 ## WebExtensions

 I've been writing browser extensions for Firefox since 2005, and in 2017 Mozilla made the biggest change in how extensions are written since they were initially added to the browser: The WebExtensions API.
-It's a change that sets the stage for Firefox to much faster and safer while still being customizable.
+It's a change that sets the stage for Firefox to be much faster and safer while still being customizable.
 I spent some time migrating some of the extensions I'd written that I just couldn't live without, and also doing some experimentation with making new browser APIs and a few more experiments.

 * *Tab hiding*: The tab groups extension needs an API for hiding and showing tabs, so I wrote an [experimental version of that API](https://github.com/autonome/webext-experiment-showOnlyTheseTabs).
 * *Dormancy*: Once the tab.discard API was implemented, I ported Dormancy, an extension that unloads the web content in tabs after five minutes of not being used.
 [Source code on Github](https://github.com/autonome/Dormancy), [AMO listing](https://addons.mozilla.org/en-US/firefox/addon/dormancy/)